Grab revenue rises, loss narrows on delivery, ride demand

 The company managed to grow paying users 10 per cent to 30.9 million after South-east Asian countries removed pandemic-era restrictions.
 Per-user spending climbed 19 per cent, it said.

-Unlike other Internet companies that are grappling with cooling post-Covid-19 online activity, Grab's car-hailing and delivery businesses benefit as life returned to normal.
+Unlike other Internet companies that are grappling with cooling post-Covid-19 online activity, Grab's car-hailing and delivery businesses benefit as life returns to normal.

-The company had struggled since becoming a publicly listed company in the United States through a merger with a blank-check company in December.
+The company had struggled since becoming a publicly listed company in the United States through a merger with a blank-cheque company in December.

 Mounting losses, coupled with a broad tech sell-off, have weighed on its shares, which have lost more than 70 per cent since the start-up went public.